🛑 STOP Your ARTIFICIAL TURF from MELTING 🔥 Do-It-Yourself Window Film Solution 😎

 1. Turf Guard Window Film (Best long-term fix)

-Exterior-grade anti-reflective film is engineered specifically to stop window glare from melting turf by:
+Turf Guard is a turf protecting film that is engineered specifically to stop window glare from melting turf by:

 • Cutting mirror-like reflection